cjacker/opensource-toolchain-stm8/README.md

 * a STLINK USB adapter(no matter version) with SWIM interface, for flashing and debugging.
 * a USB/UART adapter if it is not on development board. it can be used for UART flashing/programming if with bootloader support, but lack of debugging support.

 # Toolchain overview

-The opensource toolchain for STM8 under linux includes:
+The opensource toolchain for STM8 under linux consist of:
 * SDCC as compiler
 * stm8flash, flashing with STLINK adapter
 * stm8gal, flashing with USB/UART adapter
 * openocd/stm8-binutils-gdb, as debugger, a STLINK adapter is mandary.

 # SDCC Compiler
 Most Linux distributions shipped SDCC in their repositories.
-You can install it by using yum or apt.
+You can install it by yum or apt.

 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package/etc. installed, and the building process is really simple:
 ```